kmitch95120/LoopyPro-Musings/X32_XR18/README.md

 # Connecting an X32 (or XR18) to Loopy Pro

+For those who don't want to read this entire explanation, go to the [Quick Start](./QuickStart.md).

 ## An Overview

 If all I wanted to do was get audio in and out of Loopy Pro, I just needed to connect the mixer to a USB dongle and then connect the dongle to the iPad.
 I'm running Loopy Pro on a 2024 iPad Air M2 so the USB connection is USB-C. I'm using a UtechSmart USB-C hub that also has HDMI and Ethernet.
 More on that later.
 Behringer mixers are Core Audio compliant so they just "show up" as audio INs and OUTs on the iPad.